chrisgrieser/nvim-spider/README.md

 -- ^   ^      ^   ^   ^   ^  ^   ^    ^       ^    ^    ^  ^    ^  -> 14
 ```

+If you prefer to use this plugin only for subword motion, you can disable this feature by setting `skipInsignificantPunctuation = false` in the `.setup()` call.

 > __Note__
 > vim's `iskeyword` option is ignored by this plugin.